Charles I of Anjou: Sicilian Vespers

-Rioting broke out in Sicily after a burgher of Palermo killed a drunken French soldier who had insulted his wife before the Church of the Holy Spirit on Easter Monday (30 March), 1282.
+Rioting broke out in Sicily after a burgher of Palermo killed a drunken French soldier who had insulted his wife before the Church of the Holy Spirit on Easter Monday (30 March) of 1282.
 When the soldier's comrades attacked the murderer, the mob turned against them and started to massacre all the French in the town.
 The riot, known since the 16th century as the Sicilian Vespers, developed into an uprising and most of Charles's officials were killed or forced to flee the island.
 Charles ordered the transfer of soldiers and ships from Achaea to Sicily, but could not stop the spread of the revolt to Calabria.
 San Severino also had to return to Italy, accompanied by the major part of the garrison at Acre.
 Odo Poilechien, who succeeded him in Acre, had limited authority.

 The burghers of the major Sicilian towns established communes which sent delegates to Pope Martin, asking him to take them under the protection of the Holy See.
 Instead of accepting their offer, the Pope excommunicated the rebels on 7 May.
 Charles issued an edict on 10 June, accusing his officials of having ignored his instructions on good administration, but he failed to promise fundamental changes.
 In July he sailed to Sicily and laid siege to Messina.